Karl Otto Paetel

 Karl Otto Paetel (23 November 1906 – 4 May 1975) was a German political journalist.
 During the 1920s, he was a prominent exponent of National Bolshevism.
-During the 1930s, he became a member of anti-Nazi German resistance.
+During the 1930s, he became a member of the anti-Nazi German resistance.

 Biography

 Paetel was born on 23 November 1906 in Berlin.
 He attended the Siemens-Oberrealschule where he got involved in the Köngener Bund youth group.
 He later studied at the Friedrich-Wilhelm University of Berlin.